poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 Our village faces a puzzling crisis: our livestock vanishes without a trace.
 We implore anyone with insight or aid to save our livelihoods.
 Reward offered, contact the Mayor.
 Time is of the essence, we rely on you
 }}
 }}

 #### Solution
 * Creature is a werewolf that has been trying to find a cure for its condition
-* Werewolf's human name was Walton Rileigh.
+* Werewolf's human name was **Walton Rileigh**.
 He still responds to "Walt"
 * Creature has been trying to stop taking humanoids as his prey, and has been eating the town's livestock
 * Creature can be convinced to leave the area to go somewhere else: Persuasion or Intimidation DC 15
 * Creature can be killed
 * Because of the way Walt became a werewolf, he needs a very specific cure; there happens to be a Gnome Alchemist, Dipglimmer Moonshaper, living in Deepquestwich who can help him.
-Member of Alchemists Guild
+Dipglimmer is a Member of Alchemists Guild.
+He can brew an Lycanthrope Antidote potion to cure Walt.

 #### Locations

 #### Caves

 ##### Encounters:
 1. Room 1
     * 4 normal wolves